Appendix: The Heresy of Dr. Belcher’s “Self-Maledictory Oath”.

 Moreover, just as the “smoking oven” and the “flaming torch” passed between the animal parts, so the visible glory of the LORD remained between Israel and the Egyptians who sought to destroy them.
 And, of course, this protection was “physical”, just like Abram's experience.

 The four points above are important in their own place, but this last point identifies one of the most serious errors to date in Dr. Belcher's book: his comments regarding the “self-Maledictory oath”.
 They are not merely wrong, they sink to the level of heresy.
-(Frankly, I expect far better from someone who was a pastor for 10 years, then taught at RTS Charlotte, NC for 25 years.)
+(Frankly, I expect far better from someone who was a pastor for 10 years, then taught at RTS Charlotte, NC for 25 years (as of the date of this rebuttal).)

 I recognize that this is serious charge, but it is true nonetheless as I prove (below) from the Scriptures.